lmarriottc/data-science-AI/README.md

 # data-science
 ##Data Science Projects

-*In this space you'll find projects of data science in different stages of the pipeline*
+*In this space you'll find projects of data science an AI in different stages of the pipeline*